GonzalezFJR/AntimatterGame/README.md

 # AntimatterGame
-Game for the Ethereal Antimatter group in the CERN ccience communication hackatom
+Game for the Ethereal Antimatter group in the CERN science communication hackatom